plone/guillotina/docs/source/about.rst

 Extrapolating this concept, Jim Fulton also built the ZODB package.
 This was a complete database built on serializing Python objects using the pickle library.
-Then, frameworks like Zope(and eventually Plone), used this database and the `bobo` style of publishing objects to URLs to build a framework around.
+Then, frameworks like Zope(and eventually Plone), used this database and the `bobo` style of publishing objects to URLs to build a framework and CMS around.

 Fork'd dependency packages